sinzlab/pytorch-docker/README.md

-# pytorch-docker
+# Repository for Sinzlab Pytorch Docker image
-Docker image for PyTorch based on nvidia/cuda images
+This repository contains information and configuration needed to build Docker images for PyTorch development as used in Sinz lab.